Suga Vows to Reduce Emissions to Zero by 2050

 Tokyo, Oct.
 26 (Jiji Press)--Japanese Prime Minister Yoshihide Suga said Monday that his country will reduce its greenhouse gas emissions to zero by 2050.

-"We declare a goal of realizing a decarbonized society," Suga said at the House of Representatives in his first parliamentary policy speech since he took office last month.
+"We declare a goal of realizing a decarbonized society," Suga said at plenary meetings of both chambers of parliament in his first parliamentary policy speech since he took office last month.

 [Copyright The Jiji Press, Ltd.]